nwtime/ntpwww/content/en/reflib/resource.md

 Following is a hodgepodge of programs and other resources which may be helpful for adventuring in computer network time synchronization.

 In the case of software distributions, we have stashed Unix-friendly (`gz` file extensions) compressed tar archives.
-Many documents are available in PostScript (`.ps`) and Adobe PDF (`.pdf`) formats.
-Beware, some of these files, especially the PostScript ones, are rather large.
+Many documents are available in  Adobe PDF (`.pdf`) formats.

 **Important: Respect the copyright information included in each distribution.**